iamfreelight/RK_RaceKit/README.md

 **Scene Setup:**

 1. Create a new UI Gizmo object to display your leaderboard, this will be the parent of the Leaderboard, in scene.
 Ensure that this is not too big, the maximum rows is the most important factor.
 A small amount of testing will ensure this UI object displays properly in the world and nothing is cropped.
-2. You will also need to set a world scale in the X, Y and Z, in the top panel where you can set the name.
-This will ensure you can actually see this object in the world, you can start with something small like, "0.05"
+2. You will also need to set a world scale as you wish.
+This will ensure you can actually see this object in the world.
 3. Add the `RK_LiveLeaderboard` script to the UI Gizmo object in world.

 **Properties:**